honeycombio/honeycomb-kubernetes-agent/README.md

 ## Quickstart

+1. Copy the example configuration file `config.yaml` from this repository.

-1. Grab your Honeycomb writekey from your [account page](https://ui.honeycomb.io/account), and store it as a Kubernetes secret:
+2. Grab your Honeycomb writekey from your [account page](https://ui.honeycomb.io/account), and replace it in the config file.

+3. Create a `ConfigMap` from the file:
     ```
-    kubectl create secret generic honeycomb-writekey --from-literal=key=$WRITEKEY
+    kubectl create honeycomb-agent-config --from-file=config.yaml --namespace=kube-system
-    ```

 2. Create the agent DaemonSet:
     ```